hassnainfareed/Analysis-Suicide-Bombing-Pakistan/README.md

-# Suicide Bombing Analysis Pakistan
-## Analysis on suicide bombing attacks in Pakistan
+## Data Analysis On Suicide Bombing Attacks in Pakistan

 Analysis about crime data is really interesting thing to me.
 I have done data analysis about pakistan terrorism dataset.

+[Dataset](https://www.kaggle.com/zusmani/pakistansuicideattacks) by Zeeshan Ul Hassan Usmani

 I believe visualizing about crime history helps people have better understandings about crime and terrorisms.
 Also I think having good understanding about terrorisms has never been more important in human history.